 Information About Patchouli Herb Plant

-As you might guess due to its inclusion in the mint family, patchouli herb plant has a fragrant scent and has been valued for just that for centuries in addition to its purported medicinal uses.
+As you might guess due to its inclusion in the mint family, the patchouli herb plant has a fragrant scent that has singled it out for special value for centuries.
 The patchouli plant is native to the Malay Archipelago and West Indies.

-Chinese, Indian, Malaysian and Japanese cultures included patchouli cultivation amongst their medicinal herb garden to treat fungal and skin problems, stomach ailments and as an insecticide and antiseptic.
+Chinese, Indian, Malaysian and Japanese cultures included patchouli cultivation among their medicinal herb garden to treat fungal and skin problems, stomach ailments and as an insecticide and antiseptic.

-This perennial herb has furry, green and ovate leaves born on an erect plant that grows to between 2-3 feet.
+This perennial herb has furry, green and ovate leaves born on an erect plant that grows to between 2-3 feet (0.5-1 m.).
 Patchouli plant blooms are white tinged with purple and arise from purplish stems.

 How to Grow Patchouli Plants